Holiness to the Lord

 Magazines show ads for soap that make use of nude bodies to convey to our simple minds the idea of someone taking a bath (as if we don't know that we have to take our clothes off to bathe or shower).
 Studies show that pictures glanced at for only seconds become firmly entrenched in the subconscious and years later still produce the association with the product that the advertisers wished to convey, nurturing lust or envy or fear as motivations for sales.

 At the turn of the 20th century when the Judeo–Christian ethic was still firmly entrenched in our culture, pictures of naked bodies would have been a scandal.
 Now we just flip pages hardly giving a thought to such crass types of advertising, priding ourselves that we aren't such prudes as to be bothered by nudity.

-There might not be much that we can do about how our minds are assaulted by billboards to turn us away from thinking holy thoughts, but surely when it comes to choosing what we read or look at or listen to, we ought to choose things that will bring us closer to Yehoshua and make it easier to think on Him, rather than put distance between us and the Beloved.
+There might not be much that we can do about how our minds are ambushed by billboards, but surely when it comes to choosing what we read or look at or listen to, we ought to choose things that will bring us closer to Yeshua and make it easier to think on Him, rather than put distance between us and the Beloved.

 It might be beyond our strength to suddenly cut ourselves off totally from impure influences that interfere with the goal of thinking only holy thoughts, but surely we can make progress by steadily reducing those influences from our lives.

 Your word have I hid in my heart, that I might not sin against you.